Telepact/telepact/README.md

 privilege of allowing clients to leverage binary serialization without generated code.

-### Why can't I have a other non-error result union values?
+### Why can't I have other non-error result union values?

 The only required value for the function result union is `ok`.
 All other values in the result union that are not `ok` are, by definition, "not okay", and will